How to Make Computer Music: A Step-by-Step Guide for Beginners

 To achieve a polished mix, focus on adjusting levels, panning, and using reference tracks.
 Level adjustment involves adjusting the volume of each track in the mix to achieve a balanced sound.
 Panning positions each track in the mix within the stereo field, adding depth and balance to the mix.

 A reference track is a professionally mixed track used as a point of comparison when mixing.
-Get used tot compare your mix to a reference track, make the necessary adjustments and achieve a better. and professional sound.
+Get used to comparing your mix to a reference track, make the necessary adjustments, and achieve a better. and professional sound.
 Remember that the primary factor to consider when mixing is maintaining appropriate levels.

 Mastering Your Music